 Average monthly revenue per subscriber in the United States climbed 5 percent, to $75.53 in the fourth quarter, up from a year-on-year $71.92.
 This was primarily due to programming package price increases and higher mirroring fees from an increase in the average number of set-top receivers per customer.

-Chase Carey, president/CEO, said, “Subscriber growth in the quarter — although below expectations — was consistent with our initiatives to improve the quality of new subscribers and drive lower churn.”
+“Fourth-quarter results for DirecTV U.S. reflect our strategy to improve the quality of our subscriber base and reduce customer churn, while at the same time drive significant revenue and earnings growth,” said Chase Carey, president/CEO.
+“Subscriber growth in the quarter — although below expectations — was consistent with our initiatives to improve the quality of new subscribers and drive lower churn.”

 In the past 12 months, the cumulative number of U.S. DirecTV subscribers increased 9 percent to 15.1 million from 13.9 million.